 This was a question that influenced our decision quite a lot. we didn’t know what kind of lighting to use because we didn’t know if we wanted to challenge convention or not but in the survey 100% of the 20 people who voted thought that dark lighting was better in thriller films than bright lighting.
 This encouraged us to use the darker lighting.
 I think this was the correct decision

 The next question was what is your age.
 This was effective because it allowed us to get a target audience.

 In the results its showed that 75% of the 200 that voted were in the age band of 14-16.
 This gave us the initiative to put the age boundary 15 because it is in the middle of the two.
-Realistically it would be better if we had more results but we did not publish it on Facebook so we didn’t get the maximum amount of results.
+Realistically it would be better if we had more results but we did not publish it on Facebook or any other social media so we didn’t get an efficient amount of results.
 However these results did match our expectations of the age band.

 43 year old female- “Its actually quite good i think i would watch the whole thing if i had the option!”